Moss Hire Moss Box Subscription Gift Cards

 T-shirts started out as part of a two-piece set of men’s underwear in the late 19th century.
 A lighter alternative was needed to the traditional flannel shirt that was traditionally worn, and the answer was the short-sleeved, crew-neck shirt that we now know as the t-shirt.

-During World War I, American soldiers observed European soldiers wearing lightweight, comfortable, cotton undershirts beneath their uniforms.
-The style caught on and in World War II, millions of servicemen began wearing the t-shirt and incorporated them into casualwear after they moved home.
+During World War I, American soldiers observed European soldiers wearing lightweight cotton undershirts beneath their uniforms.
+The style caught on and in World War II, millions of servicemen began wearing the t-shirt and incorporated them into casualwear after they returned home.

 The 1960s and 1970s saw the rise of printed t-shirts, featuring everything from political slogans and band logos to artistic designs and commercial branding.